Subject Staff

 AO2 - Evaluation of religious beliefs and practices leading to a reflective, well-considered, reasoned conclusion of personal opinion and analysis of religious teachings, texts and sources of authority.

-Personal Social Health Education (PSHE).
+Personal Social Health Education (PSHE)

 In Personal Social Health Education at Central Lancaster High School our goal is to equip all pupils with the relevant skills they need for life outside the classroom.
 PSHE offers the pupils the opportunity to develop skills and knowledge to keep young people safe and healthy.
-In our curriculum we endeavour to build personal resilience and through honest, open and relevant schemes of work, we aim to empower our pupils to make informed thoughtful and well considered choices when presented with the many challenges young people face in the modern age.
+In our curriculum we endeavour to build personal resilience and through honest, open and relevant schemes of learning, we aim to empower our pupils to make informed thoughtful and well considered choices when presented with the many challenges young people face in the modern age.

 In each year pupils will focus on age appropriate topics linked to the theme of health and wellbeing, personal safety and personal development.
 These topics include Sexual Respect and the Law, Healthy Relationships and Mental Health and Wellbeing.
 These units provide the basis for the lifelong learning that our pupils will utilise beyond the classroom.
 Additionally, we are proud to teach an LGBT inclusive PSHE curriculum and cover many issues aimed at supporting our LGBT students, parents and local community.